The Washington Post: US tax system creates huge bills for foreign citizens

 That law allowed a one-time tax on assets that U.S.-controlled businesses have accumulated overseas, whether or not they repatriate them to the United States.

-Trump Tax Law not favourable for foreign individuals
+Trump Tax Law not favorable for foreign individuals

 The aim was to persuade major American firms to bring assets back to the United States, but it was indiscriminate, requiring huge businesses like Google and small entrepreneurs alike to announce and pay tax on money they had accumulated over decades.